ENBANATHANV/study-of-basic-gates/README.md

 ### RESULT:
 ###
- study and verify the truth table of logic gates in Quartus II using Verilog programming implemented successfully
+ studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully